What Recovery Mode Means on Your Thermostat

 If your thermostat is in recovery mode, this is usually nothing to worry about.
 It’s a common feature on newer smart thermostats and programmable models.
-The unit isn’t likely recovering from a serious failure.
+The unit isn’t likely to recover from a serious failure.
 Recovery mode is simply a more efficient way to keep your home warm or cool.

-As you can see, recovery mode, when enabled, allows the system to reach a specific temperature at a certain time of day.
+Recovery mode, when enabled, allows the AC system to reach a specific temperature at a certain time of day.
 You’ll see it activate in the following circumstances:

 - It’s Programmed to a Set Temperature at a Certain Time: Recovery mode typically begins one to two hours before you’ve scheduled the system to be at a certain temperature.